An Easier, more comfortable

 The Office of the Assistant Secretary of Health SARS – Co-V2 (COVID-19) Fact Sheet recognizes that self collection of nasal samples “… also lessens PPE utilization, given that the patient can perform self-collection under supervision (versus the health care provider performing the collection).”

 Yes.
-Rhinoswab is registered as a 510K exempt medical device in the US and as a Class 1 medical device with the TGA in Australia.
-We are currently awaiting CE Mark registration for Europe.
+Rhinoswab is registered as a 510K exempt medical device in the United States with the US Food and Drug Administration (FDA), and included in the Australian Register of Therapeutic Goods (ARTG) as a Class 1 medical device and awarded a CE Mark in Europe.

 Rhinoswab is registered for use by anyone over the age of 16 years.